cockroachdb/docs/v2.2/orchestrate-cockroachdb-with-kubernetes.md

   <a href="orchestrate-cockroachdb-with-kubernetes-insecure.html"><button class="filter-button">Insecure</button></a>
 </div>

-This page shows you how to orchestrate the deployment, management, and monitoring of a secure 3-node CockroachDB cluster in a single [Kubernetes](http://kubernetes.io/) cluster, using the [StatefulSet](http://kubernetes.io/docs/concepts/abstractions/controllers/statefulsets/) feature.
+This page shows you how to orchestrate the deployment, management, and monitoring of a secure 3-node CockroachDB cluster in a single [Kubernetes](http://kubernetes.io/) cluster, using the [StatefulSet](http://kubernetes.io/docs/concepts/abstractions/controllers/statefulsets/) feature directly or via the [Helm](https://helm.sh/) package manager for Kubernetes.

 To deploy across multiple Kubernetes clusters in different geographic regions instead, see [Kubernetes Multi-Cluster Deployment](orchestrate-cockroachdb-with-kubernetes-multi-cluster.html).
 Also, for details about potential performance bottlenecks to be aware of when running CockroachDB in Kubernetes and guidance on how to optimize your deployment for better performance, see [CockroachDB Performance on Kubernetes](kubernetes-performance.html).